profryancoooper/data-driven-decisions/syllabus.md

 **Prerequisites**: Basic understanding of probability and statistics is recommended.
 Familiarity with programming languages such as Python or R is beneficial but not required.
-Example code and resources will be distributed and discussed.
+I will provide example code and resources.
+We are coding to learn, not learning to code.

 __Office Hours/Availability:__ by appointment
 <https://cooperrc.github.io>